octavus-ai/js-sdk/packages/docs/content/06-examples/03-socket-chat.md

 ### Tools

-Tools are defined in your agent's protocol and handled server-side:
+Tools are defined in your agent's protocol.
+Server-side tools have handlers, client-side tools don't:

 ```yaml
 # protocol.yaml